Humane Society Of Yuma

 ENDANGERING BIRDS

 Scientists estimate that outdoor cats, even well-fed ones, kill hundreds of millions of birds each year and three times as many small mammals.
 The suffering of both cats and birds is all the more tragic because it is so unnecessary.
-Most birds killed by cats are members of relatively common species, like the Northern Cardinal, Song Sparrow and Dark-eyed Junco; others are rare and endangered.
+Most birds killed by cats are members of relatively common species, like the Northern Cardinal, Song Sparrow, and Dark-eyed Junco; others are rare and endangered.
 Birds that nest or feed on the ground are especially vulnerable.

 Cats are domestic animals and do not need to be outside to be content.
 Indoor cats can get plenty of pleasure and stimulation if they are regularly played with and receive lots of affection.
 If you still want your cat to experience the outdoors, but without the risks, you can train your cat to go outside on a harness and leash or build a cat enclosure.
 Scientific studies have shown that cats with bells on their collars still kill wildlife because they can learn to silently stalk their prey.
 In addition, birds or small mammals do not necessarily associate the sound of a bell with danger, and bells on collars offer no protection to helpless young animals.